Prince Rupert of the Rhine: Teenage years

 After a failed attempt to bribe his way free of his guards, Rupert was imprisoned in Linz.
 Lord Craven, also taken in the battle, attempted to persuade his captors to allow him to remain with Rupert, but was refused.
 Rupert's imprisonment was surrounded by religious overtones.
 His mother was deeply concerned that he might be converted from Calvinism to Catholicism; his captors, encouraged by Emperor Ferdinand III, deployed Jesuit priests in an attempt to convert him.
 The emperor went further, proffering the option of freedom, a position as an Imperial general and a small principality if Rupert would convert.
 Rupert refused.

 Rupert's imprisonment became more relaxed on the advice of the Archduke Leopold, Ferdinand's younger brother, who met and grew to like Rupert.
 Rupert practised etching, played tennis, practised shooting, read military textbooks and was taken on accompanied hunting trips.
 He also entered into a romantic affair with Susan Kuffstein, the daughter of Count von Kuffstein, his gaoler.
 He received a present of a rare white poodle that Rupert called Boy or sometimes Pudel, and which remained with him into the English Civil War.
-Despite attempts by a Franco-Swedish army to seize Linz and free Rupert, his release was ultimately negotiated through Leopold and the Empress Maria Anna; in exchange for a commitment never again to take up arms against the emperor, Rupert would be released.
+Despite attempts by a Swedish army to seize Linz and free Rupert, his release was ultimately negotiated through Leopold and the Empress Maria Anna; in exchange for a commitment never again to take up arms against the emperor, Rupert would be released.
 Rupert formally kissed the emperor's hand at the end of 1641, turned down a final offer of an imperial command and left Germany for England.